mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/adumitrache2306/index.md

 ::::
 ## Description
 This project uses a Raspberry Pi Pico W as the brain of security robot.
 The robot is equipped with motion and ultrasonic sensors for intruder detection and obstacle avoidance, DC motors for movement, and a facial display made of an RGB LED matrix.
-The LED face changes expression depending on its environment-green (happy) when safe, and red (angry) when detecting motion or obstacles.
+The LED face changes expression depending on its environment- happy when safe, and angry when detecting motion or obstacles.
 It connects to Wi-Fi to send alerts to a Telegram bot, allowing real-time monitoring.
 ## Motivation
 The inspiration for this project came from two sources.
 First, I saw a robot dog on TikTok that could move autonomously and respond to its environment.
 It looked alive and expressive, which sparked the idea of building something similar—simple, fun, and reactive—but using only the components I had access to.
 Second, as a fan of the game Rust, I liked how the game alerts you in real-time if someone invades your base.
 I thought it would be interesting to bring that concept into the real world by making a small robot that can guard an area, detect movement, and notify you instantly through Telegram.
 ## Architecture